ngorm/ngorm.github.io/README.md

-Ngorm is a modern object relational mapper for Go
+ngorm is a modern object relational mapper for Go